Louisiana caregiver accused of using sleeping victim’s phone to transfer social security money from cash App - NewsBreak

 Louisiana caregiver accused of using sleeping victim’s phone to transfer social security money from cash App

 “He really destroyed our friendship.
 I was really more hurt that he did it.
-I would think somebody like a hacker, or somebody else would have done it not somebody that you assume you know, and associate with.”3 dead in apparent double murder-suicide in Florida neighborhood
+I would think somebody like a hacker, or somebody else would have done it not somebody that you assume you know, and associate with.”

 Thibodeaux said he checked his bank statement and noticed that on Nov.
 1 his money was missing.